Studio-Lovelies/GG-JointJustice-Unity/docs/methods/Scene.md

 Values:
   - number of seconds for the fade in to take.
 Decimal numbers allowed
   - x axis position to pan to (0 is the default position)
-  - x axis position to pan to (0 is the default position)
+  - y axis position to pan to (0 is the default position)

-Instant
+⏲ Instant

 Pans the camera over a given amount of time to a given position in a straight line.
 Continues story after starting.
 Use WAIT to add waiting for completion.